Mushbt/battleships-pp3/README.md

 ![PEP8 Validator errors](insert image here)
 ![PEP8 Validator after errors are fixed](Insert image here)

+# Bugs
+## Resolved
+  - The game would end directly after the player has taken their first turn.
+This was resolved by reindenting my code underneath a while loop and then adding an if condition.
+  - There was an issue with the ships printing on both boards.
+The ships were printing on the computers board which should not happen and the ships on the players board were appearing after the computer has taken its first turn.
+This was fixed by reindenting my code underneath a while loop.
+  - During the game, when trying to hit computers ships, it always showed I did not hit any ships at all but then all of a sudden I have sunk all the computers ships and won.
+  This was fixed by adding a print ship function to the computers board.
+This led to another issue of the ships on the computers board being visible.
+I then had to edit my code within the print board function so that '@'(Ships) would be replaced with ' ' which led to all ships on the computer board being hidden.
+  - The player was targeting their own board.
+This was fixed by redoing my start game function and going through each step at a time while putting the code in the order the game should be played out.
+Code was also reindented underneath a while loop.

+## Unresolved
+  - There are no known unresolved bugs to mention.

 [Back to top](<#Table of Contents>)

 # Deployment